Get the latest on how to schedule your COVID-19 vaccine, boosters and third doses, and more.

 This is not a complete list of possibly symptoms.
 Call your primary care provider for any other symptoms that seem severe or are a concern to you.

 Fever and cough are the most common COVID-19 symptoms in children, according to the CDC.
 "The symptoms of COVID-19 are similar in adults and children and can look like other common illnesses, like colds, strep throat, or allergies," the CDC reports.
-In addition to the COVID-19 symptoms listed above, children may also experience:

 In some children, fever may be the only sign of COVID-19 infection.

-Coronavirus symptoms can last weeks or months for some people, known as "long haulers".
+COVID-19 symptoms can last weeks or months for some people, known as "long haulers".
 These people have, in theory, recovered from the worst impacts of COVID-19 and are no longer contagious.
 However, they still have symptoms.
 There seems to be no consistent reason for the symptoms to stay around so long.

-This condition can effect anyone – old and young, otherwise healthy people and those battling other conditions.
+This condition can affect anyone – old and young, otherwise healthy people and those battling other conditions.
 It has been seen in those who were hospitalized with COVID-19 and patients with very mild symptoms.
 However, it appears to be less common in children compared to adults.
 Additionally, it's less common for those who have breakthrough infections (vaccinated people) to get the virus vs. unvaccinated people.

 COVID-19 infection can cause inflammation and damage to the heart muscle and inflammation to the covering of the heart.
 According to the CDC, this heart damage can explain why some people have reported long-term symptoms like: